hajowieland/terraform-kubernetes-multi-cloud/README.md

 Terraform code for creating a handful of simple managed Kubernetes clusters on multiple public cloud platforms.

-_Managed_ in this context means the master nodes are managed by the cloud platform provider.
+_Managed_ in this context means the master nodes (= control plane) are managed by the cloud platform provider.
 We only create the service, the worker nodes and the bare minimum of everything else to get a working K8s cluster.

 This is for demonstration and/or learning purposes.